 If your child has special needs, establishing an early and strong relationship with your child’s school, and regularly monitoring your child’s progress throughout her schooling, can help you tune in to subtle signs of any problems.

-Whether your child attends a mainstream or special school, he has a right to the same educational opportunities as all other children.
-For more information,you can read our article on education rights for children with disabilities.
+Whether your child attends a mainstream or special school, he has rights to educational opportunities, just like all other children.

 Your involvement in your child’s schooling is crucial.
 Children do better at school when their parents go to parent-teacher meetings, get involved with homework, and watch them participating in school-related activities such as sports.